dylanbrandtner/CarND-Traffic-Sign-Classifier-P2-Dylan/README.md

 * 94.1% on the test set

-### Test a Model on New Images
+### Testing the Model on New Images

 #### Five German traffic signs found on the web

-Here are five German traffic signs that I found on the web:
+Here are five German traffic sign images that I found on the web:

 ![alt text][image3] ![alt text][image4] ![alt text][image5] ![alt text][image6] ![alt text][image7]

 I cropped them down to only include the signs.

 **Challenges for the model**
-* Image 1,2 and 5 included a lot of background noise.
+* Image 1,2 and 5 include a lot of background noise.
-* Image 2 had some shadows.
+* Image 2 has some shadows.
-* Image 4 had a watermark.
+* Image 4 has a watermark.
 * Image 5 has another sign peeking out in the background

 #### Model's predictions